Facilitating conversations about deprescribing in primary care, a qualitative study

 This qualitative study investigated communication strategies used in deprescribing conversations between primary care physicians and older adults.
-The study found that providing patients with education about the benefits and harms of their medication before they saw their family physician resulted in a greater proportion of conversation themes relating to medication use to be initiated by patients (44% versus 17%).
-The content of deprescribing conversations for PPIs revealed that patients and their healthcare providers focused less on ‘dosage/instructions,’ and more on the ‘medication action and efficacy’ and the necessity for ‘follow up.’
+The study found that providing patients with education about the benefits and harms of their medication before they saw their family physician resulted in a greater proportion of conversation themes relating to medication use being initiated by patients (44% versus 17%).
+The content of deprescribing conversations for proton pump inhibitors (PPIs) revealed that patients and their healthcare providers focused less on ‘dosage/instructions’ and more on the ‘medication action and efficacy’ and the necessity for ‘follow up.’
 Conversations about stopping benzodiazepines were more likely to stagnate on the ‘if’ rather than the ‘how.’
-The initiation, style and content of the conversations varied between PPI and benzodiazepine users, suggesting that healthcare providers will need to tailor deprescribing conversations accordingly.
+The initiation, style and content of the conversations varied between PPI and benzodiazepine users, suggesting that healthcare providers will need to tailor deprescribing conversations accordingly

 Lead: Dr. Cara Tannenbaum